-One of the biggest challenges to birds is climate change.
-So not only do we need to protect places where vulnerable birds are found today; we also need to protect places where they’ll likely be driven by shifting weather patterns.
+One of the biggest challenges for birds is climate change.
+Not only do we need to protect places vulnerable birds need today; we also need to protect places they'll likely be driven by shifting weather patterns.

 Currently, swampland and freshwater wetlands at Beidler host one of the densest populations of nesting songbirds in the eastern U.S., as well as waterbirds like the Anhinga, the White Ibis, and a variety of herons and egrets.

 On our upland properties at both Beidler and Silver Bluff, we're restoring the longleaf pine savannah, which originally covered much of the Southeast.
 Birds that benefit include the Red-Cockaded Woodpecker, Northern Bobwhite, and Eastern Bluebird.